yousifnimah/Vue3-Lock-UI/readme.md

 - Button Color

-  It uses to customize a color for the unlock button
+  Customize the color for the unlock button.

   ```
   Type: String